murugidorcas/SE_day-2_assignment/README.md

 PRs help ensure that changes are reviewed before they are incorporated into the main project, ensuring quality control and fostering collaboration.

-* Forking vs. Cloning
+*Forking vs. Cloning

-**Forking** creates a personal copy of someone else's repository under your GitHub account, allowing you to make changes without affecting the original project. **Cloning**, on the other hand, copies the repository to your local machine.
+Forking creates a personal copy of someone else's repository under your GitHub account, allowing you to make changes without affecting the original project.
+Cloning, on the other hand, copies the repository to your local machine.

 - Forking is useful when contributing to an open-source project, as it allows you to propose changes without needing direct access to the original repository.
 - Cloning is used to get a local copy of a repository for personal work or collaboration.